matheuscal/jsonresume-theme-paperalt/README.md

 * Slightly increased the font size of section texts
 * Changed the variable name checked in the template from `website` to `url` to conform with the [default schema naming convention](https://raw.githubusercontent.com/jsonresume/resume-schema/v1.0.0/schema.json)
 * Postal code label is now separated from city
-* Added support to the projects section, with an optional link following each project's name
+* Added support to the projects section, with an optional link following each project's name and an optional project source code link at the bottom of the summary.
+Project source link can be used by defining a `sourceUrl` string inside a project object in `resume.json`